Exponential ergodicity of a degenerate age-size piecewise deterministic process: Introduction

 which shows the convergence of $e^{-\lambda t} M_t$ towards a unique stationary measure $\pi$ at an exponential rate.
 The parameter $\lambda > 0$ is called the Malthus parameter and represents the growth rate of the population, so that $e^{-\lambda t}$ allows to rescale the mean population size as $t \to +\infty$.
 The function $h$ propagates the effect of the initial structure of the population.
-The constant $\omega$ indicates the velocity of the exponential convergence towards $\pi$.
+The constant $\omega$ indicates the convergence rate towards $\pi$.

-Different methods have been developed during the recent years to prove this behaviour: spectral methods, as reviewed in \cite{Mischler2016} (see for example \cite{Roget2017} for an application to a close model); others based on the study of the associated semigroup by Harris' theorem as proposed in some general frameworks by \cite{Bansaye2019harris,Canizo2020,Bansaye2020Doeb} with recent applications in the models considered by \cite{Bouguet,Tomasevic2020,cloez2020longtime}.
-We will follow the latter methods, using the criteria established by Meyn and Tweedie \cite{Meyn1993iii}, namely: a petite-set condition (Section 2.2) and the existence of a Lyapunov function (Section 2.3).
+Different methods have been developed during the recent years to prove this behaviour: spectral methods, as reviewed in~\cite{Mischler2016} (see for example~\cite{Roget2017} for an application to a close model); others based on the study of the associated semigroup by Harris' theorem as proposed in some general frameworks by~\cite{Bansaye2019harris,Canizo2020,Bansaye2020Doeb} with recent applications in the models considered by~\cite{Bouguet,Tomasevic2020,cloez2020longtime}.
+We will follow the latter methods, using the criteria established by Meyn and Tweedie~\cite{Meyn1993iii}, namely: a petite-set condition (H1) and the existence of a Lyapunov function (H2), as given in Theorem~\ref{thm:harris}.
 This methods present an alternative to PDE techniques, where criteria based on the probabilistic control of moments replace the harder to obtain Poincaré-type inequalities.